Program Completion, Graduation & Verification Statement Requirements

 - Demonstrate attainment of all Future Education Model entry-level competencies as documented in specific assessment method for each competency.

-- Complete the program as evidenced by the institution to a terminal degree on the transcript.
+- Complete the program awarded by the institution on the official transcript.

 - Final GPA must be > 3.0 for graduate studies [otherwise academic probation]

-- Perform in a professional and ethical manner.
+- Perform in a professional and ethical manner throughout the academic experience.